Measure Query Panel

 - Force Live — bypass aggregate and pocket matchers and run against the source.
 Covered in Live vs Aggregate.

-If both row-dimensions and column-dimensions are empty, the grid renders a single cell with the measure's overall value.
+If both row and column selectors are empty, the grid renders one cell per measure with each measure's overall value.
 This is the fastest way to answer "is this measure even wired up?".

 Multi-dimension nesting